Michaelangel007/buddhabrot/README.md

  On Linux or OSX type: `make` The makefile will detect the OS and use the right flags.

- For Windows, Microsoft^TM Visual Studio Solution and Project will be provided soon.
+ For Windows, the Microsoft Visual Studio Solution and Project will be provided soon.

 # Benchmarks (min:sec) (Lower is Better)